7 Steps to Save Up for a Car

 - What are people really paying for the cars on your list?
 Make realistic offers and avoid paying too much.

-- Look up free car history reports for vehicles you find online—dealerships often provide links.
+- Look up free car history reports for vehicles you find online — dealerships often provide links.
 If buying from an individual, use the vehicle ID number to find its history.
-Tip: Those car history reports don’t always include all accidents, but they can give you some indication of its background.

 - Read reviews to see what others say about the vehicle’s performance.

-5. Take a drive.
 A short test drive is a first step, but you’ll want to know more before you buy.
-Most dealerships let you take an extended test drive—some even allow overnight use.
+Most dealerships let you take an extended test drive — some even allow overnight use.

 - Take the route you usually take to work.